leadedge/ofSpoutDemo/README.md

        e.g. "of_v0.11.0_vs2017_release"
   3) Copy the folder to a convenient location and rename it as you wish\
        e.g. somefolder\OPENFRAMEWORKS11
-  4) Download the ["develop"](https://github.com/leadedge/Spout2/tree/develop) branch of the Spout SDK
+  4) Download the ["beta"](https://github.com/leadedge/Spout2/tree/beta) branch of the Spout SDK
-  5) Copy the entire "SpoutSDK" folder into the Openframeworks "apps" folder
+  5) Copy the "SpoutGL" folder into the Openframeworks "apps" folder
   6) Download this repository
   7) Copy the "ofSpoutDemo" folder and contents to the Openframeworks "apps\myApps" folder.